JohanDonne/AudioTools/Docs/Mp3FileWriter.md

 ##### Constructors

-`AudioPlayer(int sampleRate)`

-&nbsp;&nbsp;&nbsp;&nbsp;*samplerate*: the rate at which the samples shoud be played (typically 44100 or 48000 samples per second).

-&nbsp;&nbsp;&nbsp;&nbsp;The audio will be played using the default playback device that is set in Windows.

-`AudioPlayer((string deviceProductName, int sampleRate)`

-&nbsp;&nbsp;&nbsp;&nbsp;*deviceProductName*: the name of the device through which the audio shoule be played.
+`AudioPlayer(string filePath, int samplerate)`

+&nbsp;&nbsp;&nbsp;&nbsp;*filePath*: A string containing the path to the file to te be created (existing files will be overwritten).
-&nbsp;&nbsp;&nbsp;&nbsp;*samplerate*: the rate at which the samples shoud be played (typically 44100 or 48000 samples per second).
+&nbsp;&nbsp;&nbsp;&nbsp;*samplerate*: The rate at which the samples have been acquired (to be read from the audio source).

-&nbsp;&nbsp;&nbsp;&nbsp;A list of available playback devices with their properties (including `ProductName`) can be read from `AudioSystem.OutputDeviceCapabilities`

 ##### Properties

-`Volume`
-A multiplicationfactor that will be applied to the samples before playing (float in the range of 0..1.0, default = 1.0).
+None

 ##### Methods

-`void Start()`

-Starts playing.

-`void Stop()`

-Pauzes playing.

 `void WriteSampleFrame(AudioSampleFrame frame)`

-Writes the next sample for the left and right audio-channels to be played.
-This method should be called repeatedly at a sufficient rate to provide the player with the necessary audio-samples (rate should be at least equal to the samplerate passed to the constructor).
+Writes the next sample for the left and right audio-channels to the internal recording buffer.

+`void Close()`

+Encodes the buffered audio samples to an mp3 file and closes the `Mp3FileWriter` instance.
+A closed instance can no longer be used.

 `void Dispose()`

-Releases all resources used by the `AudioPlayer` instance (including unmanaged resources).
+Releases all resources used by the `Mp3FileWriter` instance (including unmanaged resources).
 Should be called when the instance will no longer be used.
-Once `Dispose`is called, the player should no longer be used.
+Once `Dispose`is called, the writer should no longer be used.
+Note: Disposing a writer that was not previously closed will clear all buffered audio samples and will abort the creation of the mp3 file.

 ##### Events

-`Action<int> SampleFramesNeeded`

-Signals that the Player needs samples to play.
-A suggested count for the number of samples to be provided (by calling `WriteSampleFrame`) is passed as a parameter.
-The handlers for this event will be called on a backgroud thread managed by the player.
-Any UI manipulation (or other operations with thread affinity) done from within the handler may have to take this into account.
+None

-##### remarks
+##### Remarks

-* `AudioPlayer` implements `IDisposable`.
-Therefore `Dispose` should be called when the reader is no longer used.
-* Internally, the player uses a buffering mechanism for playback.
-The number of frames provided in response to the 'OnSampleFramesNeeded ' event is not critical.
-If you provide (much) less than requested, a new event will soon be triggered, involving extra CPU load.
-* In the extreme case where samples are not provided at a sufficient rate and the player runs out of samples to play, playback will be interrupted by silence until new samples are received.
-* If, on the other hand, you provide much more than the requested number of sample frames, additional memory will be required to buffer them all.
-In practice, the number requested by the `SampleFramesNeeded ` event is usually optimal for good sound quality.
+* The `Mp3FileWriter` records the provided audio samples to a stereo mp3 file with a sample rate of 44100 Hz an a fixed bitrate of 320k.
+* The actual mp3 encoding/compression can only take place after all samples are available.
+Therefore all provided samples are buffered in a MemoryStream.
+The amount of memory that will be used depends on the duration of the audio fragment and its sample rate.
+Example: a 1-minute audiofragment generated with a sample rate of 44100 Hz wil require 60 x 44100 x 2 floats = 21.168.000 bytes of memory.
+Therefore, even if the recording is aborted, it is important to Dispose of the `Mp3FileWriter` instance in order to release the buffer memory!